 Home fires are the biggest disaster threat facing American families.
 They kill on average 2,500 people per year, according to the American Red Cross.

 Working smoke detectors cut the risk of dying in a home fire by half, which is why Border States donated nearly 1,000 smoke detectors for Sound the Alarm, a nationwide event originally scheduled for fall 2017 but moved due to the massive impact of multiple hurricanes.

 Sound the Alarm staff and volunteers partnered with local fire departments to install smoke alarms, replace batteries in existing alarms, and share lifesaving fire safety information with residents.

 Each volunteer team was equipped with a step ladder, drill, smoke alarms, service acknowledgement forms, door hangers, and a leave-behind packet for homeowners.
 Each packet included a home fire safety checklist, as well as a laminated board and dry-erase marker to draw a home fire escape plan.

 “Border States is committed to giving back to our communities,” says Jason Stein, Border States Executive Vice President of Sales and Marketing.
 Stein also serves as Chairman for the Dakotas Region of the American Red Cross – serving North Dakota, South Dakota and northwestern Minnesota.
 “I’m proud to work for a 100 percent employee-owned company that not only donated smoke alarms and batteries in support of this nationwide event, but more importantly encouraged employee-owners to share their time and talent in the communities where we live and work.”

 Part of the Red Cross’ Home Fire Campaign, Sound the Alarm was launched to help save lives.
 Across the country, nearly 400 lives have been saved since 2014.
 Learn more about how you can support Sound the Alarm.

-Below, see more video and photos from the event.
+Below, see more photos from the event.